Rwubusisi: World War I and Belgian rule

 In course of the next years of the Belgian administration, Rwubusisi prospered and was given several awards by the Belgian authorities.
 He was also the most-photographed chief of the Belgian colonial period.
 Meanwhile, tensions developed between the king and a diverse group of nobles who had fallen from his favor or were opposed to him; they became known as the Inshongore.
 As the latter sought European protection and support, they became rather influential despite their problematic relations with the monarchy.
 As the conflict between the court and the Inshongore escalated, most nobles tried to stay out of the disputes.
 Rwubusisi was the only leading noble who managed to stay neutral and also arbitrate among the infighting groups.
 Regarding his activities in this period, historian Alison Des Forges described Rwubusisi "as a man of rare integrity and foresight who earned the respect of both groups by refusing to tolerate rumors and secret accusations".
 He attempted to reunite the different factions by repeatedly organizing mediation attempts, yet these efforts ultimately failed.

 From 1929 to his death, Rwubusisi served as the chief of Buriza and Buganza-sud.
-Deeply attachted to the traditional Rwandan culture, he was one of a small number of chiefs who kept the amasunzu hairstyle.
+Deeply attached to the traditional Rwandan culture, he was one of a small number of chiefs who kept the amasunzu hairstyle.
 Furthermore, he only converted to Roman Catholic Christianity (with the baptismal name "Joseph") toward the end of his life.
 He died on 12 November 1955.